Torvaney/chaoscat/README.md

 # ChaosCat

 Chaos engineering for Pull Requests.
-ChaosCat merges open pull requests at random subject to configurable parameters.
+ChaosCat merges open pull requests at random, subject to configurable parameters.

 Clone and run with stack: